emerson-paiva/emerson-paiva/README.md

 ## Hey, I'm Emerson!

-👨🏽‍🚀 - Front End Developer since 2017, self-taught, cinephile, and passionate about the web.
+👨🏽‍🚀 - Front End Developer since 2017, cinephile, and passionate about the web and indie rock.

 - 🔭 I’m currently working as Front End Developer at @ioasys
 - 🌱 I’m currently learning Unit Tests and TypeScript